wp-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.3 =
+* Added possibility to keep old events during ICS feeds update
+* Made subscribe dropdown button mobile friendly
+* Implemented microformats 2 improving SEO and reducing theme and plugin conflicts
+* Improved compatibility with JetPack - sharing elements no longer appear on empty pop-over elements
+* Enabled translation of some previously untranslatable strings
+* Made it possible to translate view names
+* Fixed ICS import which was failing due to unrecognized timezones for excluded dates
+* Fixed pagination in Agenda view
+* Fixed `the_title` filter to only add hEvent class names to our post titles
+* Improved cache behavior - no longer stressing when write to file cache fails
+* Improved cache fall-back to database when faster means are unavailable
+* Fixed potential error which could have prevented settings from being saved on some systems
+* Fixed JetPack compatibility
+* Fixed widget pop-up which was displaying event sharing information in some cases

 = Version 2.1.2 =
 * Fixed issue where settings weren't saving in some cases